People Clerk helps you with your Santa Clara small claims lawsuit.Start Lawsuit

 San Jose, CA 95113

-While there are a few courthouses in the vicinity make sure you go to the one that looks like the picture on the right.
+While there are a few courthouses in the vicinity make sure you go to the one that looks like the picture below.
 It is a brown building that barely has any windows.
 It is located on the corner of W St. James Street and Market Street.
 Additionally, the entrance of the courthouse is inside the courtyard off of W St. James Street.

 How do I contact the Small Claims Court Clerk?

 Need to contact the Santa Clara Small Claims Court Clerk?
 Here is how:

 The Santa Clara Small Claims Court Clerk is located on the 1st floor of the Downtown Superior Court, 191 North 1st Street, San Jose, CA 95113.
 Once you walk past security the Small Claims Court Clerk's office is to the right of the 1st floor.
 We waited 30 minutes in line to speak to a court clerk.

 Press 2 then Press 7

 Can I file my Small Claims Case in Santa Clara County?